Lars Bohinen

 Lars Roar Bohinen (born 8 September 1969) is a Norwegian football manager and former professional footballer.
+His last job was as the manager of Jerv.

 As a player, he was a midfielder from 1986 until 2005, notably playing in the Premier League for Nottingham Forest, Blackburn Rovers and Derby County, as well as spells with Bærum SK, Lyn Oslo, Vålerenga, Viking, BSC Young Boys, Lillestrøm, Lyngby and Farum.
 He was capped 49 times by Norway, scoring ten goals and being part of their World Cup 1994 squad.